 Timnit joins Paris Marx to talk about misleading framings of artificial intelligence, her experience of getting fired by Google in a very public way, and why we need to avoid getting distracted by all the hype around ChatGPT and AI image tools.
 (TWSU's most-listened to episode of 2023!)

-Timnit talks to the UMass-Amherst based podcast about how we can build just, useful machine learning tools while saying no to harmful AI.
+Timnit talks to the UMass-Amherst based podcast Reimagining the Internet about how we can build just, useful machine learning tools while saying no to harmful AI.

 Alex and Mystery AI Hype Theater 3000 co-host Emily M. Bender talk to Luiza Jarovsky about the dangers of overhyped language models and chatbots, and the privacy and fairness implications of badly applied AI technologies.